alcesleo/ArgooForum/README.md

 - Editing and deleting should be possible only when you are logged in, and only on your own posts and threads.
 - Standing should display the standing and not the ID
 - You should be able to pick a category, right now it defaults to CategoryID = 1, and only displays the ID.
+- ViewState should be enabled for edit fields so they won't be cleared when there is an error.